Thousands of private Russian fighters in Syria under 'Wagner' force, investigations claim

 "We believe that this firm is just a cover for the private company Wagner, and it could be an attempt to legalise this group, possibly for a commercial use later on."

-Both Evro Polis and Prigozhin's Concorde Management and Consulting were unavailable for comment, and the Defense Ministry did not reply to AP's request for comment.
+Both Evro Polis and Prigozhin's Concorde Management and Consulting were unavailable for comment, and the Defence Ministry did not reply to AP's request for comment.

 Syria's Ministry of Petroleum and Mineral Resources declined comment when asked about the Evro Polis deal.
 Asked about the contract, the Russian Energy Ministry told Fontanka it cannot divulge "commercial secrets" and declined comment to the AP.